Parvin16/sd_training/readme.md

 **Basics Of STA**

+* **STA** - Static Timing Analysis.
 * Design functionality and its performance gets limited by noise, crosstalk and other such variations.
 * STA does a complete and exhaustive point to point analysis of the design.
 * To ensure that despite all possible pessimism in a design, the signals arrive neither too early, nor too late and the design maintains its correct operation.
 * Static because it is input-vector independent -> STA basically tries to verify timing of a design without the use of input vectors.
 * Doesn’t verify the functionality of the design.
+* Provides a faster and simpler way of checking and analyzing all the timing paths in a design for any timing violations

 ![note6](https://user-images.githubusercontent.com/118954022/208972391-b05fd61a-6eb4-4264-9ef3-59168b1457ba.jpg)